 Since we first published this guide last year, we’ve seen several new cribs hit the market.
 None have delivered the same combination of value and sturdiness that we found in our original pick, Oeuf Rhea crib; it remains our top choice.

-A well-made crib should last long enough to be used by multiple children, and will become the focal point of your baby's nursery.
-Having considered and tested twenty different models, I'm confident that the Oeuf Rhea crib at $670, is the best all-around crib when consider price, sturdiness, materials, and attractive design.
+A well-made crib should last long enough to be used by multiple children, and will become the focal point of your baby’s nursery.
+Having considered and tested twenty-four different models, I’m confident that the Oeuf Rhea crib is the best all-around crib when considering price, sturdiness, materials, and design.

-We put twenty cribs from twelve different manufacturers through a series of tests in choosing the best crib.
+We put twenty-four cribs from fourteen different manufacturers through a series of tests in choosing the best crib.
 We looked at how easily they converted, how sturdy they were, and found out what each model was made of.
-Then we put each crib through a series of tests using dumbbells, scratching materials, and even a weighted test baby.
+Then we put each crib through a series of tests using dumbbells, scratching materials, and even a weighted test manikin.

 Quality woods and finishes are what set the good cribs apart from the bad.
-The models that we tested are composed of pine, beech, birch or poplar.
+The models that we tested are composed of pine, beech, birch or poplar—solid wood.
 Some cribs also included MDF, which stands for medium-density fibreboard.
-In general, harder wood cribs will outlast their fibreboard counterparts.
+In general, hard wood cribs will outlast their fibreboard counterparts.
 We talked with professionals from the CPSC, and GREENGUARD, as well as industry professionals and manufacturers to help us find the best crib.

 Who Should Buy A Crib?

-A tip for pre-ordering: Once you've decided on the crib you want, buy it and see if you can pick it up at a later date.
+A tip for pre-ordering from a brick-and-mortar store: Once you’ve decided on the crib you want, buy it and see if you can pick it up at a later date.
 Most stores will be more than happy to accommodate this request.